-11.1.1.
 The report should be in a suitable format for the particular case type.
-Thus, while it is neither possible nor desirable to suggest a uniform format for reports, they should include all information necessary to identify the case and its source, and should bear test results and the signature of the individual responsible for its contents.
+Thus, while it is neither possible nor desirable to suggest a uniform format for reports, they should include all information necessary to identify the case and its source, and should bear test results and the signature of the individual(s) responsible for its contents.

-11.1.2.
 The following recommendations are made:

-- 1) name and/or identification number;
+- (1) name and/or identification number.

-- 2) laboratory identification number;
+- (2) laboratory identification number.

-- 3) name of submitting agency and/or individual;
+- (3) name of submitting agency and/or individual.

-- 4) date submitted;
+- (4) date submitted.

-- 5) date of specimen collection;
+- (5) date of specimen collection.

-- 6) details transcribed from any ante-mortem sample(s);
+- (6) details transcribed from any ante-mortem sample(s).

-- 7) date of report;
+- (7) date of report.

-- 8) specimens tested;
+- (8) specimens tested.

-- 9) test results;
+- (9) test results.

-- 10) signature of approving individual; and
+- (10) signature of approving individual.

-- 11) a phrase such as 'Unless the laboratory is informed otherwise in writing, samples will be disposed of according to the Human Tissue Act'.
+- (11) a phrase such as 'Unless the laboratory is informed otherwise in writing, samples will be disposed of according to the Human Tissue Act'.

-11.1.3.
-Results are confidential; every precaution should be exercised to ensure that a properly authorised person receives the information when it is transmitted by telephone, computer, fax, or any other method different from conventional delivery of a written report.
-If results are transmitted by telephone it should be by a suitably trained/competent person.
-All telephone calls should be documented.
+Results are confidential, every precaution should be exercised to ensure that a properly authorised person receives the information when it is transmitted by telephone, secure e-mail, fax, or any other method different from conventional delivery of a written report.
+If results are communicated by telephone it should be by a suitably trained/competent person.
+All communication should be documented.

-11.1.4.
 If the results are unverified this should be made clear.

-11.1.5.
 Each laboratory should formulate its own policy for retention or release of information and for response to requests for its documentation.
+This includes the report format and mode of transmission which should be agreed with the client with the option that these be varied for specific cases on request.